arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitGenericParams(ctx *GenericParamsContext)
     ExitGenericParams is called when production genericParams is exited.

+func (s *BaseArcParserListener) ExitGtClose(ctx *GtCloseContext)
+    ExitGtClose is called when production gtClose is exited.

 func (s *BaseArcParserListener) ExitIfStmt(ctx *IfStmtContext)
     ExitIfStmt is called when production ifStmt is exited.